 A bachelor’s degree typically takes four years to complete, depending on the time students can dedicate to academics.
 It can take considerably less time for students who have an associate degree, however, the exact number of credits that transfer varies from school to school.

 Who would benefit from a bachelor’s degree in health science?

 A bachelor’s degree in health science would benefit students who want to pursue such careers as nutritionists or dieticians.
-This degree can also be a launching pad for those planning on achieving licensure as registered nurses.
-Other individuals suitable for such a program have a basic foundation but want to delve deeper into health science and medicine.
+This degree can also be a launching pad for those planning on achieving licensure as registered nurses (you can read about the public health nurse education and degree overview) Other individuals suitable for such a program have a basic foundation but want to delve deeper into health science and medicine.

 What knowledge is provided through a bachelor’s degree in health science?

 At this degree level, students build on their previous scientific knowledge and also continue to hone problem-solving, critical thinking and analytical skills.
 Depending on the specialty, they gain a background in research, including the basics of research protocol and clinical trials.
 Students strengthen their organizational, time management and communication skills.
 Also important are leadership skills developed during the time frame, since some of these graduates may oversee other employers and organizations.

 Is there a demand for graduates with a bachelor’s degree in health science?

 Yes, according to data from the U.S. Department of Labor.
 For instance, medical and health services managers – who typically need a bachelor’s-level education – should see employment increase by 23 percent from 2012 through 2022, which is much faster than the average job growth rate for all U.S. occupations.